-I’m sure most people can relate to this: You hear about this highly raved beauty product, the one that promises to zap all of your zits and make your skin glow.
+You hear about this highly raved beauty product, the one that promises to zap all of your zits and make your skin glow.
 However, once you get your hands on it, nothing happens.
 Worse still, your skin condition seems to be progressively deteriorating.
-So, is it you or is the product that you’re using?
-Here are six signs to help you decide if it’s time to call it quits with your skincare.
+So, is it you or is it the product that you’re using?
+Here are nine signs to help you decide if it’s time to call it quits with your skincare.

 We love having some fun in the sun, however if you’re spending too much time on your daybed tanning, you might start to notice brown spots on your skin.
 Commonly caused by long sun exposure, these brown spots might be a sign that you rethink your sunscreen formula.
 Essentially, this is because it might not be giving you broad-spectrum protection.
 Your best bet?
 Choose a sunscreen with a SPF 30 or above, formulated with zinc oxide or titanium oxide for the best coverage.

-While you might have heard of the saying “pain is beauty”, if you are experiencing pain along with signs of inflammation like redness or stinging – discontinue use of the product immediately.
-While there are ingredients (commonly found in acne treatment) like benzoyl peroxide that can cause a slight irritation, redness or a burning sensation that last more than a few days is an indication that you should toss the product.
+While you might have heard of the saying “beauty is pain”, if you are experiencing pain along with signs of inflammation like redness or stinging – discontinue the use of the product immediately.
+While there are ingredients (commonly found in acne treatment) like benzoyl peroxide that can cause a slight irritation, redness or a burning sensation that lasts more than a few days is an indication that you should toss the product.
 Still not certain if the product is irritating your skin?
 Try diluting it with a moisturiser.
 If you continue to experience irritation and discomfort, it’s time to bite the bullet and get rid of the skincare product.

 Have you ever experienced applying a product on your skin, only to find little balls or flakes rubbing off your skin?
 When this happens, it doesn’t necessarily mean that there is something wrong with you skincare, it could just mean there is an incompatibility with the formula or with your routine (how you layer your products).
 When shopping for skincare, keep a look out for ingredients like emulsifiers, which can cause little balls to form when you rub the product against your skin.